 Local partnerships are integral to the success of any community-based project.
-We encourage you to mention your partners, indicate whether they’re confirmed or proposed, and tell us how they’ll be involved.
-A letter of support from the highest ranking official at that organization is also strongly encouraged.
+You must mention your partners, indicate whether they are confirmed or proposed, and tell us how they will be involved.
+A letter of support from the executive director(s) is also required.

 I have a great idea for a project, but nowhere to hold it!
 What should I do?

-We strongly encourage all applicants to secure space to run their program prior to submitting their proposal.
-Our panel will be looking at how realistic your program is to implement, based on the details you provide and the applicant’s program history/experience.
-Projects proposed without a definite space are deemed “less realistic”.
-As that is a major challenge, so we advise you to nail down your space in advance.
+Applicants must secure space to run their program prior to submitting their proposal.
+Our panel will be looking at how realistic your program is to implement, based on the details you provide and your program history/experience.
+Projects proposed without a definite space are deemed “less realistic.”

 What is the ADA and how does it affect my program?